Scripture as Interface. A Hermeneutical Reflection on a Concept based in Media Theory

 First, "digitization" not only describes binary data processing or computer based technologies, but is also related to a profound media change that affects our understanding of writtenness.
 In terms of media history, one might compare this change from a “culture of book” to a “digital culture” with the invention of the printing press.1 This implies – and might already serve as a first suggestion for discussion – a concept of "digitality" as both media and cultural change.2

 Third, when it comes to scripture as a medium, the medial form of the Bible – its “mediality” as text, song, image or play – must be taken seriously.
 Hence the question arises as to where and how medium and message are interrelated.6 The debate – still very small though – about digitization and the Bible reflects an awareness for this change, mostly negatively connoted:7 One suspects an arbitrariness in accessing the sacred texts in the digital, breaking off its canonical validity.8 In contrast, the written form of the biblical text is interpreted as the guarantor of the externality (or alterity) of the biblical texts against its interpreters.
 Similarly, some are concerned that the texts would be deprived of their fixed form and content (in contrast to oral traditions) by the fluid medial forms.9 One can also read about the historical connection between Protestant tradition and the invention of printing,10 which makes theology a "reading tradition".11 The "emancipation of writing from the book" also leads to new conditions of theological research.12 Throughout, the debate shows a profound struggle for the question of how the fixation of the message conventionally associated with the writtenness of the Bible and its externality to the recipient can be understood under changing medial conditions.
+Aditionally, the question on the subjects and extent of this assumed fixation enters the debate.

 In the following, I do not want to continue this debate on the level of media theory - I am not qualified to do so and Michael Hemenway has worked refreshingly and very constructively on this issue.13 Rather, I want to relate the medial question (mediality of Scripture) with the hermeneutical question (Scripture as medium) to consider how Scripture can be understood as a medium and then come back to the question of its mediality.14